mountwebs/ha-plant-tracker/README.md

-# ha-plant-tracker
+# plant-tracker for Home Assistant
-Plant tracker for Home Assistant with AppDaemon
+This is a simple tracker for when you need to water your plants.